 I think that the Duke of Edinburgh's International Award could be pivotal in changing the attitudes of the Czech youth.
 The Award helps to grow a culture of service and social responsibility.
 Young people learn the importance of helping others, over themselves.
 And when we help others we learn to be grateful for what we have and I think that makes us happier people.

-at the Duke of Edinburgh's International Award's Gold Award Ceremony on 20 May 2015.
+40 Czech students were awarded their Gold Awards, by HRH the Countess of Wessex, at the Duke of Edinburgh's International Award's Gold Award Ceremony on 20 May 2015. |

 Rant over.

-1. All part of the experience, I guess!
+All part of the experience, I guess!
 You have to leave home to appreciate what's right under your nose. :)

 ReplyDelete